v0id-strike/Voidborne-Archives/README.md

-Collection of Notes that is taken on my journey of Red Teaming

-Used Resources:
-1) Hack The Box
-2) You Tube
-3) Obsidian
+# Linux & Red Teaming Notes

+This repository is a collection of notes compiled throughout my journey exploring Linux and Red Teaming.

+## Tools & Resources Used

+- **Hack The Box** – Practical hands-on challenges

+- **YouTube** – Tutorials, walkthroughs, and learning content

+- **Obsidian** – Note-taking and knowledge management